daominah/age_of_empires_ror_hd/README.md

   (Forager work rate +0.1, so 0.55 food/s instead of 0.45 food/s).
 - [x] Archers have +2 melee armor.
 - [x] Ballista have +2 melee armor (but Helepolis is missing).
+- [ ] All military units are created 25% faster.
 - [ ] Houses and Farms are built 50% faster (team bonus).

 #### Note on using Genie Editor